- Search The Registry

 On this date in 1955, the Supreme Court ruled against Atlanta's "separate but equal" precept in public golf courses.

-John H. Calhoun, a businessman, and president of the local chapter of the NAACP recommended the organization throw its clout behind the golfers.
-The NAACP responded by providing resources and the chief counsel of its LDF, legal defense team, an up-and-coming lawyer named Thurgood Marshall, to present their case before an appeals court in New Orleans.
+John H. Calhoun, a businessman and president of the local chapter of the NAACP recommended the organization throw its clout behind the golfers.
+The NAACP responded by providing resources and the chief counsel of its LDF, legal defense team, and a lawyer named Thurgood Marshall to present their case before an appeals court in New Orleans.
 When that court upheld Judge Sloan's ruling, the golfers were forced to take their fight to the nation's ultimate battleground, the U.S. Supreme Court.
 This time, they won.
 The Supreme Court accepted the case in the fall term of 1955 and ruled in favor of the Black golfers.

 Not everyone was happy with this outcome, especially Georgia Gov. Marvin Griffin, who had added to an already incendiary climate by declaring, "Co-mingling of the races in Georgia state parks and recreation areas will not be tolerated."
 Atlanta mayor William B. Hartsfield urged the city to sell its courses to individuals, who could then declare them open to private members only.
 Although Hartsfield's effort failed, it fueled the growing anger of diehard Jim Crow preservationists.

 Atlanta's public courses, however, were officially desegregated without incident.
 "It's gratifying to know that I participated in something so meaningful," said Bell, the only survivor of the original foursome.